Health Walks are a supportive and welcoming way for you to start to enjoy the many benefits of being physically active

 Health Walks are aimed at inactive people who would benefit most from doing more physical activity.
 This can include people who haven’t been active for a while and would like to start again, people recovering from ill health or who are managing a long-term condition and anyone who’s been told by a health professional that they would benefit from being more active.

-Paths for All supports Health Walks across Scotland by providing training, funding, resources and guidance to Health Walk projects.
+Paths for All supports Health Walks across Scotland by providing training, funding, resources and guidance.

 Read our success stories to find out what our walkers have enjoyed most about being part of their local Health Walk.

 Interested in taking part?
 Check out our Health Walk finder and discover a Health Walk near you.
 You’re guaranteed a warm welcome and a walk at a pace and length that suits you whatever your ability.